mei-the-dev/ollama_cli/docs/USER_GUIDE.md

 # Singularity User Guide

 ## Overview
-Omarchy is an AI coding assistant that combines an interactive CLI and a local MCP server that exposes developer tools.
+Singularity is an AI coding assistant (formerly Omarchy) that combines an interactive CLI and a local MCP server that exposes developer tools.
 It focuses on safe code edits, context-aware actions, and reproducible workflows.

 ## CLI Highlights
 - Artistic, distraction-less banner and layout